 “Having cash will always be king,” says Norris, who recommends assuming 20 percent down.

-There are numerous buying strategies.
+ing strategies.
 “A decade ago, many of our hard money loans were coming from trustee sale, foreclosure and short sales,” he says.

 “Now, very few deals are coming via distressed inventory and instead are coming via equity sellers, new construction, and adding square footage,” Norris says.
 “These are all very different business strategies.
 While it’s tempting to try all at once, chances are you’ll suck at all of them unless you focus and get really good at a few."